microsoft/hands-on-lab-azure-functions/docs/workshop.md

 To detect when a new audio is uploaded in the Storage Account we use the Event Grid service by enabling it with the option: `BlobTriggerSource.EventGrid`.

-Then we generate a Sas token to access the blob.
+Then we generate a SAS token to access the blob.

 Let's deploy your function using the VS Code extension or by command line to the function stating with `func-drbl`.